NREL/INNfoil/README.md

 This repository contains code for the model described in

-Glaws, A., King, R., Gijayakumar, G., Ananthan, S. "Invertible neural networks for airfoil design".
+Glaws, A., King, R., Vijayakumar, G., Ananthan, S. "Invertible neural networks for airfoil design".
 Submitted to AIAA Journal.

 ___